 While the cauliflower roasts (flipping half way through), you bring to a boil and cook down your sauce, mince your onions and toast your sesame seeds.

 When your cauliflower has finished its initial roast, you pour your sauce all over it, and return it to the oven, allowing it to become “sticky.”
-I have to be honest, at this point, I was having serious doubts.
-The sauce seemed rather loose, and nowhere near “sticky” or anything sesame that I have eaten before.
+I have to be honest, at this point I was having serious doubts.
+The sauce seemed rather loose, and nowhere near anything “sticky” or anything sesame that I have eaten before.
 I was so discouraged that I didn’t even take any photos – I literally thought that we would be tossing this out.
-Such little faith I had, because within minutes, our cauliflower went from sesame soup to sticky sesame!
+But surprisingly, within minutes, our cauliflower went from sesame soup to sticky sesame!

 It looks like the real thing, right?!?
 I was actually quite impressed when all was said and done.
 Now for the real test, taste.
 There were actually 2 schools of thought here.
 First was the hubby’s – he loved it, thought that it was so clever and couldn’t get enough of it.
 And then there was me, and actually it was nothing against the recipe, it was just a personal discovery.